 Economists also deal with social issues, such as migration, because they can also have an economic impact.
 Psychology also plays a role: How does a person's personality influence their economic actions?
 For example, how does fear affect purchasing decisions?

 This is how the course runs

-You start with the basics: Micro- and macroeconomics, economic policy, statistics, mathematics and econometrics, the study of the application of statistics to economic issues.
+You start with the basics.
+The main pillars of economics are microeconomics and macroeconomics.
+Microeconomics looks at how individuals make decisions.
+Macroeconomic processes such as unemployment and growth are areas of macroeconomics.
+Other important topics are economic policy, statistics, mathematics and econometrics, the study of the application of statistics to economic issues.
 In the higher semesters, the students deepen their knowledge, for example of finance or industrial economics.
-Then, for example, it's about state revenue and expenditure, monopoly control and social policy.
+Then, for example, it's about state revenue and expenditure, monopoly control or social policy.

 Typical questions raised within the subject

 - How do individual firms and households make decisions?